 Boundary-Line is derived from the basic scale of 1:10 000.
-The relationship of boundaries to ground detail mirrors the accuracy achieved on the source Ordnance Survey 1:10 000 Landplan.
-A consequence of this is if Boundary-Line is superimposed upon boundaries in basic scales Land-Line® data, variations in the two alignments will be seen.
+The relationship of boundaries to ground detail mirrors the accuracy achieved on the source Ordnance Survey 1:10 000 scale OS Landplan.
+A consequence of this is if Boundary-Line is superimposed upon boundaries in OS MasterMap topographic data, variations in the two alignments will be seen.